 The DRAGEN Gene Fusion module uses the DRAGEN RNA spliced aligner for detection of gene fusion events.
 It performs a split-read analysis on the supplementary (chimeric) alignments to detect potential breakpoints.
 The putative fusion events then go through various filtering stages to mitigate potential false positives.
-The detection parameters are highly configurable and allow for a trade-off in sensitivity and specificity.
-Furthermore, all potential candidates (unfiltered) are output, which you can use to perform your own filtering.
+In addition to the final results, all potential candidates (unfiltered) are output, which can be used to maximize sensitivity.